 Being a United Methodist congregation, our church has an open communion table.
 This means that all who are believers in Jesus Christ are invited to receive the gift of grace offered in the Lord's Supper.
 You do not have to be a member of the United Methodist Church to receive Communion.
 We observe communion on the first Sunday of every month and at special times during the liturgical season.

-We invite you to come and have fellowship with us after each service where refreshments are offered in the Narthex after first service and the Fellowship Hall after second service.
+We invite you to come and have fellowship with us after service where refreshments are offered in Fellowship Hall.

 We strive, at First Church, to provide a sanctuary for prayerful worship within a respectful and welcoming environment and to meet the spiritual needs of our congregation and community, using Christian ideas and values.